February 11, 2014

 Video: How NBBJ Uses Computation to Optimize Views

-A computation specialist at the firm's Seattle office demonstrates how he uses scripting and more to shape the design of a building.
+A computation specialist from NBBJ demonstrates how he uses scripting and more to shape the design of a building.

 For a generation of young architects weaned on a steady diet of 3-D modeling, rapid prototyping, and the like, computation represents a way beyond the standard digital toolkit.
 “The commercial software available to architects comes with a wide range of functionality, but it’s limited by its need to be all things to all people,” says Andrew Heumann.
 A designer and computation specialist for NBBJ, Heumann is quick to point out the benefits of scripting plugins, animation software, and graphical programming interfaces—all bespoke methods that make the sandbox architects play in that much bigger.

 But what exactly is design computation, and what does it do?
 As Heumann explains it, the term “refers to the development and use of custom digital tools for the design process.”
 Computation can assist architects in “analyzing views from every place in a building; optimizing complex geometries so they can be fabricated from fewer unique elements; studying building energy performance; or stimulating the movement of workers through an office building to calculate travel times and potentials for interaction.”